Stay Informed About Federal Changes

 • You will lose help paying for premiums, your co-pays will increase, and plans will include a deductible.

-• From mid-October through early November, members receive a Final Eligibility notice from the Health Connector with information about 2026 eligibility based on federal changes and the information on file in your Health Connector account.
+• From mid-October through early November, members received a Final Eligibility notice from the Health Connector with information about 2026 eligibility based on federal changes and the information on file in your Health Connector account.

 Take Action